frejanordsiek/hdf5storage/doc/source/development.rst

 be given options using a :py:class:`Options` object, and read/write individual Groups/Datasets and Python objects.
 Any Marshaller that needs to read or write a nested object within a Group or Python object must call these functions.
+The functions to do path escaping, unescaping, and processing are also in the module.
 There are also several functions to get, set, and delete different kinds of HDF5 Attributes (handle things such as them already existing, not existing, etc).
 Then there functions to convert between different string representations, as well as encode for writing and decode after reading complex types.
 And then there is the function :py:func:`utilities.next_unused_name_in_group` which produces a random unused name in a Group.